pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 */

 == Scanlation Work <ap:s>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     Scanlation is the act of fan-made scanning, translation, and editing of comics from a language into another language

     I have read a lot of manga, and I was always curious about how hard it would be to clean and typeset manga pages.
 I did it to practice my editing and typesetting skills.

     Here you see an example of my work.
-]
+  ].trim(),
+)
 #block(height: 1fr, width: 100%)[
   #grid(
     columns: (2fr, auto, 2fr, 1fr),